dummied/omniauth-lyft/README.md

-omniauth-uber
+omniauth-lyft
 ==============

-Uber OAuth2 Strategy for OmniAuth 1.x and supports the OAuth 2.0 server-side flow.
+Lyft OAuth2 Strategy for OmniAuth 1.x and supports the OAuth 2.0 server-side flow.

 You may view the Lyft API documentation [here](https://developer.lyft.com/docs/authentication).